axolotl-ai-cloud/axolotl/README.md

 - Integrated with xformer, flash attention, rope scaling, and multipacking
 - Works with single GPU or multiple GPUs via FSDP or Deepspeed
 - Easily run with Docker locally or on the cloud
-- Log results and optionally checkpoints to wandb
+- Log results and optionally checkpoints to wandb or mlflow
 - And more!